powercodeacademy/phrg-rails-using-erb/README.md

 ## Setup

-For this code-along, for and clone this repository to get started.
+For this code-along, fork and clone this repository to get started.
 Run `bundle install` from the command line to install any needed gems.
 Our starter code has a basic Sinatra application - you can preview it by running `shotgun` from the command line and opening `http://localhost:9393/` in your browser.
 Let's check out what we have so far.

 ### Starter Code